timonvanhasselt/ovos-media-plugin-spotify/README.md

 ## Python usage

-if you don't want to use [the companion skill](https://github.com/OpenVoiceOS/skill-ovos-spotify), you can also write your own integrations
+If you don't want to use [the companion skill](https://github.com/OpenVoiceOS/skill-ovos-spotify), you can also write your own integrations

 ```python
 s = SpotifyClient()